jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 Utilizing SelectKBest, features were selected via GridSearchCV.
 The parameters used within GridSearchCV for SelectKBest was a limited range between 4 and 7.
-The range was set manually as after multiple tests revealed that this range for k resulted in the best performance for timing as well as Precision and Recall scores.
+The range was set manually as after multiple tests revealed that this range for k resulted in the best performance for both timing as well as Precision and Recall scores.

 Below is a table of features and their scores: